jakobringler/blog/content/notes/Vegetation and Erosion Prediction.md

 6. feed new inputs to the model and let it predict the results using a python sop that calls the pytorch model

 ![[notes/images/Houdini Heightfield Prediction using Pix2Pix.jpg]]
-// Flowchart of the overall Setup and Dataflow

 ### Data Synthesis and PDG

 As described above Houdini calculates the correct erosion / vegetation masks for a specific input.
 With the height data it provides water and sediment maps among others.
 ![[notes/images/noiseterraintoerossion.png]]